WeTransfer/GitBuddy/README.md

 ### Generating a release
 ```
 $ gitbuddy release --help
+[112/112] Linking GitBuddy
 OVERVIEW: Create a new release including a changelog and publish comments on related issues

 OPTIONS:
+  --base-branch, -b        The base branch to compare with for generating the changelog.
+Defaults to master.
   --changelog-path, -c     The path to the Changelog to update it with the latest changes
   --help                   Display available options
+  --last-release-tag, -l   The last release tag to use as a base for the changelog creation.
+Default: previous tag
+  --release-title, -r      The title of the release.
+Default: uses the tag name.
   --skip-comments, -s      Disable commenting on issues and PRs about the new release
+  --tag-name, -n           The name of the tag.
+Default: takes the last created tag to publish as a GitHub release.
+  --target-commitish, -t   Specifies the commitish value that determines where the Git tag is created from.
+Can be any branch or commit SHA.
+Unused if the Git tag already exists.
+Default: the repository's default branch (usually master).
   --use-pre-release, -p    Create the release as a pre-release
   --verbose                Show extra logging for debugging purposes
 ```

 The `release` command can be used to transform the latest tag into a GitHub release including the changelog as a body.